Sherlock Holmes: Consulting Detective: Gameplay

-At the beginning of each case a full motion video clip depicts Holmes and Watson meeting a client and learning a few background clues about the case.
-Then the player must choose a particular location or person from the directory to visit, read the London newspapers for clues or ask one of the young Baker Street Irregulars to investigate.
+At the beginning of each case, a full motion video clip depicts Holmes and Watson meeting a client and learning a few background clues about the case.
+The player must then choose a particular location or person from the directory to visit, read the London newspapers for clues or ask one of the young Baker Street Irregulars to investigate.
 A full motion video clip will play each time the player visits a relevant person or location.
 Selecting an irrelevant location to visit results in a short audio clip of dialogue between Holmes and Watson, and impacts the player's score.
 The object of each case is to gather enough clues in the lowest number of visits possible, then go before a judge who will then ask the player to answer the important questions about the case.
 If the player is successful, Dr. Watson will reveal the player's score, based on the number of visits it took to solve the case.
 The player can view a full motion video clip set in Holmes' and Watson's study where they will review the events that transpired.

 There are several general informants (also portrayed by actors) who can be visited in multiple cases across the Consulting Detective games, including characters from Arthur Conan Doyle's Sherlock Holmes stories, namely Inspector Lestrade of Scotland Yard, former criminal Shinwell Johnson, and gossip columnist Langdale Pike.

-Story and Setting
+Story and setting

 The Mummy's Curse

 This investigation is set on 12 April 1889.
 Holmes and Watson learn about a series of mysterious deaths of three men who were part of an archeology trip to Egypt.
-Each man was found strangled with a sheath of a mummy's wrapping present at each murder.
-The London Times believes the deaths were caused by an ancient mummy, creating mass hysteria.
-Holmes and Watson decide to take on the case to find the real culprit but they face a challenge, since only one murder was in London while another was in Egypt and another was at sea.
+Each man was found strangled and found with a sheath of a mummy's wrapping present at each murder.
+The London Times reports the deaths were caused by an ancient mummy, reducing their credibility.
+Holmes and Watson decide to take on the case to find the real culprit, but they face a challenge as all three murders were respectively orchestrated in London, Egypt and at sea.